Cassie Davis: 2009–present: Differently

 Cassie co-wrote the song "Take Me Away" for Marvin Priest featuring Wynter Gordon.

 More recently, they have produced and written the newly released song "All We Have" for X-factor judge Natalie Bassingthwaighte, "Braveheart" and "Welcome to the Jungle"by Neon Jungle, "Running Back" by Jessica Mauboy and "Choose You" by Stan Walker.

 Cassie changed her name to Brooklyn Young for a little while during the early 2012, with no music emerging under that name.
+Then she went my the moniker BABY.

-She now goes by the moniker BABY, and has teamed up with two dudes in Los Angeles to form an electro-pop-house group called CONTRA.
-They've quietly been doing some small shows around Los Angeles to warm up for their EP, The 90s Are All That, which you'll hear in the Australian Autumn of 2015.
+In 2012, Davis teamed up with two dudes in Los Angeles to form an electro-pop-house group called Contra.
+They performed small shows around Los Angeles to warm up for their EP, The 90s Are All That.
+The 90s Are All That was released in 2014.

 Personal life

 Cassie has been in a relationship with Snob Scrilla since 2009.
 They welcomed their first child in 2015.